Influencer/KOL marketing in China - statistics & facts

 As a type of social media marketing, influencer marketing involves effective endorsements and product mentions from individuals who possess sizeable followings on social media.
 It is worth noting that the word “influencer” is used more broadly in China, covering bloggers, online content creators, live streamers, and traditional celebrities.
 “Key opinion leader” (KOL) is the common Chinese terminology for an influencer marketing practitioner who can command their followers to help brands gain exposure, or directly sell products.

 But there is a possible solution for that – virtual influencers, computer-generated characters which usually resemble human personas.
 With higher engagement rates and better growth retention, AI-created influencers are the latest marketing buzzwords in China.
 Popular virtual characters, such as anime singer Luo Tianyi and virtual makeup artist Liu Yexi, have worked with KFC, L’Oréal, and other international brands.
 Given technology advancements and a growing consumer interest, virtual influencers are likely to become more ubiquitous in the country.
-Market forecasts have shown that by 2023, China’s virtual idol sector will create over 330 billion yuan of additional commercial value to other fields.
+Market forecasts have shown that by 2023, China’s virtual human sector will create a value of 36 billion yuan.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date